 Apart of having a tropical climate, pristine beaches and world-class scuba diving, the jurisdiction has specialized first rates professional and financial services.
 It is especially attractive to hedge fund companies, captive assurance businesses and international investment managers who have all decided that the Cayman Islands is the place to go offshore.

-Benefits of Setting up an Cayman Islands Company
+Benefits of an Cayman Islands Offshore Company Formation

 - English speaking country